 If you present data that is irrelevant, your dashboard will not be used.
 If you have too many or too complex encodings, your dashboard will be ignored.
-If it’s…ugly…well, at least you won’t be asked to make dashboards anymore!
+If it’s ugly . . . well, at least you won’t be asked to make dashboards anymore!
 Dashboard creation truly is a daunting endeavor.
 To fully grasp the nuances of what a dashboard is we’ll start by chipping away at the marble block of what a dashboard is not to reveal the underlying true nature.

-A Dashboard Is Not An Automobile
+A Dashboard Is Not an Automobile

 The term dashboard originally referred to a board in a horse-drawn carriage that helped prevent mud from splashing on occupants.
-When the automobile was invented, the term was usurped and the original hardware was hacked into something that we all recognize today as the crucial set of performance indicators available to a driver during a road trip.
-It was this familiarity (almost everyone knows what an automobile dashboard is) that caused the computer industry to associate the term to the summary displays in executive information systems.
+When the automobile was invented, the term morphed into something that we all recognize today as the crucial set of performance indicators available to drivers.
+It was this familiarity (almost everyone knows what an automobile dashboard is) that caused the computer industry to associate the term with the summary displays in executive information systems.

-The dashboard in an automobile has the various elements it does because the make sense for the context.
-Gauges react to the point-in-time changes we make by accelerating or decelerating; we get an accurate—but not necessarily precise—understanding of fuel supply and battery condition; and, we know how far we’ve gone—all at a quick glance.
-Somewhere along the way, designers of executive information systems forgot the concept of “makes sense for the context” and brought these (and other) real-world elements into the digital world.
+The automobile dashboard has the elements it does because they make sense in context.
+Gauges react to the point-in-time changes we make when accelerating or decelerating; we get an accurate—but not necessarily precise—understanding of fuel supply and battery condition; and, we know how far we’ve gone—all at a quick glance.
+Somewhere along the way, designers of executive information systems forgot the concept of “makes sense in context” and brought these (and other) real-world elements into the digital world.

-Gauges, dials, thermometers, stoplights and other skeuomorphic elements consume valuable space and rarely communicate information better than other visual elements, but they can hold useful information, including:
+Gauges, dials, thermometers, stoplights, and other skeuomorphic elements consume valuable space and rarely communicate information better than other visual elements, but they can hold useful information, including:

 Current value of key measure(s)